scionproto/scion/doc/glossary.rst

       In SCION, BFD is used to determine the liveness of the link between two border routers and trigger :term:`SCMP` error messages.

+   CA
+   Certificate Authority

+      An entity that signs and issues digital certificates, certifying the ownership of a public key by the named subject of the certificate.
+      CAs are a part of a public key infrastructure, like the SCION :term:`Control-Plane PKI`.

    CP-PKI
    Control-Plane PKI

       The SCION Control-Plane Public Key Infrastructure (PKI) defines the certificate hierarchy that allows to tie cryptographic keys to SCION AS identifiers.
       This is the machinery that allows to authenticate SCION control-plane messages.

+      See :doc:`/cryptography/index`.

    End Host
    Endpoint